Ever Pass by Manistee, MI? Here’s What You’re Missing

 If you’re looking for something really unique, get yourself the Wild Flower Comb Honey.
 It’s taken straight from the hive, cut, packaged, and sent right to you.
 Grab a honey dipper and enjoy!

-26) Sample all of the Ciders at Northern Natural Cider House & Winery
+24 – Sample the Ciders at Northern Natural Cider House & Winery

 It’s a little drive from downtown Manistee to this locally owned, locally grown cider house, but it’s worth the trip.

-Northern Naturals regularly puts on events featuring live music, fresh food truck pizza, and tacos.
+Northern Natural regularly puts on events featuring live music, fresh food truck pizza, and tacos.
 Check their Facebook page for the latest on that.

 Papa J’s is BIG in the small town of Onekama, MI.